angular/angular/aio/content/guide/reactive-forms.md

 {@a intro}

+## Prerequisites

+Familiarity with the basic [Tutorial](tutorial) and [Architecture Overview](guide/architecture) sections.

-## Introduction to Reactive Forms
+## Introduction to reactive forms

-Reactive forms use a more explicit and immutable approach to managing the state of a form at a given point in time.
+Reactive forms use an explicit and immutable approach to managing the state of a form at a given point in time.
 Each change to the form state returns a new state, which maintains the integrity of the model between changes.
 Reactive forms are built around observable streams, where form inputs and values are provided as streams of input values, also while giving you synchronous access to the data.
-This approach allows your templates to take advantage of these streams of form state changes, rather than to be bound to them.
+This approach allows your templates to take advantage of these streams of form state changes, rather than to be dependent to them.

-It also allows for easier testing since you have an assurance that your data is consistent and predictable when requested.
+Reactive forms also allow for easier testing because you have an assurance that your data is consistent and predictable when requested.
 Consumers outside your templates have access to the same streams, where they can manipulate and transform that data safely.

 Reactive forms differ from template-driven forms in distinct ways.
+Template-driven forms are less explicit because they rely on directives embedded in the template, along with mutable data to track changes asynchronously.
+Reactive forms trade mutability for predictability with synchronous access to the data model, and take advantage of observable streams.
 See the [Appendix](#appendix) for detailed comparisons between the two paradigms.

-## Getting Started
+## Getting started

+This section describes the key steps to add a single form control, allowing a user to enter their name into an input field, and displaying the current value of the form control element.

 ### Step 1 - Register the `ReactiveFormsModule`

-In order to use reactive forms, import the `ReactiveFormsModule` from the `@angular/forms` package and add it to your NgModule's `imports` array.
+To use reactive forms, import the `ReactiveFormsModule` from the `@angular/forms` package and add it to your NgModule's `imports` array.

 <code-example path="reactive-forms/src/app/app.module.ts" region="imports" title="src/app/app.module.ts (excerpt)">